zBritva/PowerBI-visuals-docs/UnitTests/UnitTestIntroduction.md

 So, you are ready to begin writing your unit tests.

-## Simple unite test for check DOM element of visual.
+## Simple unit test for check DOM element of the visual.

 For testing visual, we must create an instance of visual.